Albanian–Ottoman Wars (1432–1479): Forces

 Skanderbeg's rebellion was primarily located in Northern and Central Albania, Malësia, and Western North Macedonia, but also extended into Southern Albania, Kosovo, and Albania Veneta.
 In addition to Albanians, who composed the bulk of his forces, his followers also included Slavs, Vlachs, and Greeks; during the latter parts of the war he also had at his service Venetian and Neapolitan mercenaries.
 Skanderbeg's revolt represented a reaction by sections of local society and feudal lords against the loss of privilege and the exactions of the Ottoman government which they resented.
 As well as Turks, the League also fought against members of their own ethnic groups because the Ottoman forces, both commanders and soldiers, were composed of local people (Albanians, Slavs, Vlachs, Greeks and Turkish timar holders), as well as Turks from Anatolia.
 Dorotheos, the Archbishop of Ohrid and clerics and boyars of Ohrid Archbishopric together with considerable number of Christian citizens of Ohrid were expatriated by sultan to Istanbul in 1466 because of their anti-Ottoman activities during Skanderbeg's rebellion.
 Skanderbeg's rebellion was also supported by Greeks in the Morea.
 According to Fan Noli, the most reliable counselor of Skanderbeg was Vladan Jurica.

 League of Lezhë (1444–1479)

-On 2 March 1444 the regional Albanian and Slavic chieftains united against the Ottoman Empire.
+On 2 March 1444 the regional Albanian and Serbian chieftains united against the Ottoman Empire.
 This alliance (League of Lezhë) was forged in the Venetian held Lezhë.
 A couple of months later Skanderbeg's forces stole cattle of the citizens of Lezhë and captured their women and children.
 The main members of the league were the Arianiti, Balšić, Dukagjini, Muzaka, Spani, Thopia and Crnojevići.
 All earlier and many modern historians accepted Marin Barleti's news about this meeting in Lezhë (without giving it equal weight), although no contemporary Venetian document mentions it.
 Barleti referred to the meeting as the generalis concilium or universum concilium [general or whole council]; the term "League of Lezhë" was coined by subsequent historians.